Sohila-Samir/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ## Files Descriptions
 - 0-putchar.c: prints `_putchar` string followed by a new line.
+- 1-alphabet.c: prints the alphabet, in lowercase, followed by a new line.
-- 1-alphabet: prints the alphabet, in lowercase, followed by a new line.
+- 2-alphabet_x10.c: prints the alphabet, in lowercase, 10 ten times, followed by a new line.